Julynx/wthr/.github/ISSUE_TEMPLATE/enhancement.md

 **If your issue is related with an error or unexpected behavior please fill in a [BUG] report instead.**

-**Describe the functionality you would like to see included into the app** Give a detailed explanation of the desired functionality and an actual use case.
+**Describe the functionality you would like to see in the app** Give a detailed explanation of the desired functionality and an actual use case.
 Please provide external references if possible.

-**Please detail any side effects or problems that you believe may arise from implementing the functionality you request** This will give developers and users a more accurate idea of the positive and negative consequences of the proposed modification.
+**Please detail any side effects or problems that you believe may arise from implementing the requested functionality** This will give developers and users a more accurate idea of the positive and negative consequences of the proposed modification.

 **Finally, include a link If you have already implemented the desired functionality in a fork.**